emoltz/Website/README.md

 ## August 19
 Made some old-school macos 7-style windows:
 <img width="835" alt="Screen Shot 2022-08-19 at 11 03 57 AM" src="https://user-images.githubusercontent.com/33405530/185648900-0291517c-c959-4b08-a6c5-9b1c946a8868.png">

+## August 20
+The bloom effect is causing more problems than it is solving, so I am going to go back and re-do that section of the website.
+Sucks because of how long I spent trying to get the bloom render pass to work effectively.
+But alas...